nilsmehlhorn/blog/src/pages/posts/angular-environment/index.md

 environment only has a TypeScript interface (which will be gone at runtime) we need to provide such a token instead.
-Additionally, since Angular cannot call an interface's constructor, we provide a factory method to get an environment instance.
+Additionally, since Angular cannot call an interface's constructor, we provide a factory method to get the environment instance.
 Eventually, our provider code looks like this:
 ```typescript
 import {InjectionToken} from '@angular/core'